 Two boys talking.
 Photo credit: The Parsonage.
 Used under Creative Commons license.

 Signs of this trend are evidenced in the concepts explored on this site, such as The Commons, collaborative consumption, and co-working.
 They are examples of what Harvard economist Yochai Benkler calls “deviations from the selfishness model.”
 Shareable founder Neal Gorenflo identified a similar phenomenon when the 2009 Nobel Prize was given to Elinor Ostrom and Barack Obama, two individuals whose work and rhetoric support a relational – non-zero-sum – mindset:

-In ascendant worldview, society is composed of individuals that are connected and influence each other, who do not always make rational or self-interest choices, and who will collaborate for the common good without monetary reward.
+In [this] ascendant worldview, society is composed of individuals that are connected and influence each other, who do not always make rational or self-interest choices, and who will collaborate for the common good without monetary reward.

 We are designed for collaborative conversation.
 There is also physiological evidence that the separate self is an illusion.
 Drawing from the “new sciences of human nature,” journalist David Brooks cites recent studies using functional Magnetic Response Imaging (fMRI) which suggests that although our brains are encased in our individual skulls, we are “social animals” built for co-action.